SaradhaVenkatachalapathy/annotate_images/README.md

 # Annotate_images
 Interactively generate/edit segmentation labels using napari

-For more details on how to generate and edit annotations please check out this nice tutorial: https://napari.org/tutorials/fundamentals/labels.html
+For more details on how to generate and edit annotations please refer to: https://napari.org/tutorials/fundamentals/labels.html
 ## Installation

 The current implementation has been developed in Python 3.